mcellteam/mcell/doc/sphinx/mcell3_qrg.rst

 multiple mesh object names with optional state values.
 It is left to the user to avoid possible confusion arising from overlapping object trees within a single master header file and its associated data files.

-The MCell 2 style ``VIZ_DATA_OUTPUT`` block is also supported (a maximum of one per MDL file) for backwards compatibility.
-It is no longer explicitly supported, however, so the format is not described here.

 .. _util_commands: